 I have three dogs of different ages.
 If I add their ages together I get 15.
 If I multiply their ages together I get 45.
 How old are my dogs?

-- Brainstorm for ways to solve the problem.
+- Have students suggest ways to begin the problem.

-- As the students work on the problem circulate, prompting them to focus on the nature of the numbers they are using.
+- As the students work on the problem, prompt them to focus on the nature of the numbers they are using.

 - If the students are using guess and check encourage them to think of ways to "improve" with their next guess.